5 Common misconceptions about snowshoes!

 \*\*Mental health : \*\*

-🧘 Stress reduction ❄️ Winter training to keep you active all year round
+🧘 Stress reduction ❄️ Winter training to stay active all year round

 In short, snowshoeing is a **breath of fresh air for the mind**.
 The vast snow-covered landscapes, the soothing silence and the pure smell of winter make every outing a natural **therapy**.
 The perfect balance between physical challenge and mental break.